-Interlinc group largely works with the telecommunications companies in the region.
-Digicel's challenges impact the company's performance.
-However, it has strong leadership in Paul B. Scott and CEO Jason Corrigan, which provides confidence that the company will successfully navigate through this turbulence.
+Interline group largely works with the telecommunications companies in the region.
+Digicel's challenges continue to impact the company's performance although there has been some improvement.
+However, it has strong leadership in Paul B. Scott and CEO Jason Corrigan, which provides confidence that the company will successfully navigate through these challenging times.